Equity, Diversity & Inclusion at UTM

 Video: Alexandra Gillespie speaks about Equity, Diversity & Inclusion at UTM.

 Since I started my position as Principal in July 2020, I have had the good fortune of listening to many members of the UTM community as they share their priorities for our institutional future.
-Building on values affirmed in our 2017 Academic Plan, the community’s suggestions have most often cohered around three capacious goals: to enable excellence in student and faculty research; to develop inclusive communities and sustainable spaces; and to inspire academic innovation and student success.
+Building on values affirmed in our 2017 Academic Plan, the community’s suggestions have often cohered around five capacious goals, the first three of which include: to enable impactful discovery in student and faculty research; to develop inclusive communities and sustainable spaces; and to inspire academic creativity student success.

 UTM will soon complete a new EDI plan to continue putting our inclusive ideals in practice.
 Emerging from collaborations among multiple people and units across campus, including our Office of Equity, Diversity & Inclusion, the plan represents both tremendous work already done and a larger pursuit of continual improvement.
 In proudly supporting our current efforts, I also welcome suggestions for new opportunities to sit with truth; to advance anti-racism; and to support equity-deserving groups.
 Our commitment to equity involves ongoing action, both now and in the future: the time, as Dr. King put it, is always ripe to do right.